chudkowsky/howcryptoworksbook/Chapter_12_Governance_Token_Economics_DAO_Operations.md

 #### Delegate Incentives: Paying for Quality Representation

 Good delegation requires incentives.
 Why should experts spend hours researching proposals and explaining their votes if there's no compensation?
 Many DAOs now provide delegate stipends—maybe $5,000-$10,000 per month for active delegates who meet participation requirements and provide detailed vote rationales.
+For example, Uniswap's Delegate Reward Initiative budgets about $6,000 per month per delegate for a small cohort, and Arbitrum operates a funded Delegate Incentives Program.

 Platforms like **Tally** and **Boardroom** make delegation transparent by tracking delegate performance: participation rates, vote explanations, and community engagement.
 This creates accountability—delegates who phone it in lose delegations to more engaged alternatives.